UPDATED AUGUST 2020

 Who am I and how do I know this stuff?

 I went on a real emotional rollercoaster ride as I would read somewhere that there would be no restrictions on us – yay!
 Then an embassy official would say that my wife would be subject to the Schengen restrictions but I wouldn’t – oh crap!
 Then I would get other information to contradict this, and so on.
 This continued for some months but over this time, as I researched more, my absolute certainty in my conclusions grew stronger.

 At the end of it all, I found no official website or publication that categorically 100% stated that my wife was, or wasn’t going to be affected.
 However, I found many documents, directives and other publications that said my wife enjoyed exactly the same ‘free right of movement’ as me.
-This will be explained later in my post however I can confirm that we have been traveling for two years non stop, in and out of Schengen, usually exceeding the 90 day in 180 day limit (also explained later) and without any problems or questions from the border officials.
+This will be explained later in my post however I can confirm that we then travelled for for two and half years non stop, in and out of Schengen, usually exceeding the 90 day in 180 day limit (also explained later) and without any problems or questions from the border officials.
 So it works.